jay-meister/phoenix-gen-tutorial/learn-phoenix-gen.md

   RETURNING "id" ["jackem", true, "hey", {...}]
 ```

-So now we are storing the `draft` key in our database, we just need to display it on the front end.
+Now that we are storing the `draft` key in our database, we just need to display it on the front end.

-In `web/templates/post/index.html.eex` we want to add a new `Draft` heading and the boolean value for each post, so add the following lines:
+In `web/templates/post/index.html.eex` we want to add a new `Draft` heading and the boolean value for each post, so add the following lines in their respective places:

 ```html
 <th>Draft</th>